Skip to Content

 3. leave open ample alternative channels for communicating the speaker’s message.

-1. Expressive activities must not infringe upon the rights of others to engage in peaceful assembly, orderly protest, free exchange of ideas, or otherwise unreasonably interfere with the rights of others to make use of university outdoor grounds.
+2. Expressive activities must not infringe upon the rights of others to engage in peaceful assembly, orderly protest, free exchange of ideas, or otherwise unreasonably interfere with the rights of others.

-4. Signs with stakes are not permitted during demonstrations.
-Signs may be confiscated by a university official or law enforcement officer if they are used to bump, hit, or injure a person or damage property.
+7. Signs may be confiscated by university officials or law enforcement officers if they are used to bump, hit, or injure a person or damage property.

 5. EXHIBITS AND TEMPORARY STRUCTURES

-1. Persons desiring to build and/or maintain a temporary structure or display an exhibit must obtain approval through SI&E. See the Exhibits and Temporary Structures webpage for more information.
+1. Persons desiring to build and/or maintain a temporary structure or display an exhibit must obtain approval through Student Involvement and Engagement.
+The Exhibits and Temporary Structures webpage provides more information.

 2. Persons who erect a temporary structure or display an exhibit assume full responsibility for the structure or exhibit, including all injuries or hazards that may arise from the structure or exhibit.
 The university shall not be liable for any damage that may occur to the structure or exhibit, and any person or organization sponsoring the structure or exhibit shall indemnify the university for any claims arising from their presence on campus.